Obitard/Obitard/README.md

-## Hi there 👋

 # 👋 Hey!
 Nice to see you.

 ---

-Welcome to my page!
+Welcome to my GitHub page!
-I'm a Fullstack developer 🚀

 ## Things I code with